 - Curricular Pathways Working Group, Oberlin College.
 2005–2006.

 - Board of Delegates, Mariposa Food Co-op.
-2009–present.
-Oversaw a $2.6 million relocation and renovation; served as convener and secretary, and on membership, education, facilitation, fundraising, personnel, governance, and strategic planning committees.
+2009–2015.
+Served as convener and secretary, and—at various times—on membership, education, facilitation, communications, fundraising, personnel, governance, and strategic planning committees.

 - Board of Directors, Oberlin Student Cooperative Association.
 2007.

 - Software Consultant.
 2002–2008.
-Designed and implemented websites, graphics software, user interfaces, and documentation.
+Designed and implemented websites, graphics software, user interfaces, and documentation for artists and nonprofits.

 - Senior Developer, Everything2.
 2007–2008.
 Administered a pioneering online writing community.